qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

   * Use the |addGroup| button to add a legend group.
   * Use the |signPlus| button to add layers and |signMinus| button to remove groups, layers or symbol classes.
-  * The |projectProperties| button is used to edit the layer, groupname or title.
+  * The |projectProperties| button is used to edit the layer, group name or title.
     First you need to select the legend item.
 Double-clicking the item also opens the text box to rename it.
   * The |sum| button adds a feature count for each class of vector layer.